core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    - The body of the batch part is the individual HTTP response RESP, including its status code, headers, and body.

-3. The proxy includes each batch part prepared at step 2 in the HTTP batch response.
+3. The proxy includes each batch part prepared at Step 2 in the HTTP batch response.

 4. The proxy replies to the client's original unicast group request, by sending the HTTP batch response.
-When doing so, the proxy protects the response according to the security association it has with the client.
+When doing so, the proxy protects the response according to the security association that it has with the client.

 ## Response Processing at the Client ## {#sec-cross-proxies-client-resp}

 When it receives an HTTP response as a reply to the original unicast group request, the client proceeds as follows.

-1. The client decrypts and verifies the response, according to the security association it has with the proxy.
+1. The client decrypts and verifies the response, according to the security association that it has with the proxy.

 2. From the resulting HTTP batch response, the client extracts the different batch parts.